 The ABS used on the semitrailer is a commercial unit.
 Single axle trailers use a two sensor, one modulator system.
 Tandem and triple axle semitrailers use a four sensor, two modulator system.
-Sensors are located at each hub of the front and rear axles, and each modulator controls one side of the trailer.
+Sensors are located at each hub of the axle, and each modulator controls one side of the trailer.